apollographql/apollo-client/docs/source/essentials/mutations.md

 If you're following along with the example on CodeSandbox, you probably noticed that the UI reflecting the list of todos did not update with our newly created todo when you submitted the form.
 This is because the todos query in the Apollo cache does not know about our newly created todo.
 In the next section, we'll learn when and how to update the Apollo cache after a mutation.

-<h2 id="update">Updating the cache</h2>
+## Updating the cache

 Sometimes when you perform a mutation, your GraphQL server and your Apollo cache become out of sync.
 This happens when the update you're performing depends on data that is already in the cache; for example, deleting and adding items to a list.
 We need a way to tell Apollo Client to update the query for the list of items.
 This is where the `update` function comes in! `update` functions aren't required to update the cache for all mutations, but our `addTodo` mutation is an example of where it comes in handy.

 The update function is called with the Apollo cache as the first argument.
 The cache has several utility functions such as `cache.readQuery` and `cache.writeQuery` that allow you to read and write queries to the cache with GraphQL as if it were a server.
-There are other cache methods, such as `cache.readFragment`, `cache.writeFragment`, and `cache.writeData`, which you can learn about in our detailed [caching guide](../advanced/caching.html) if you're curious.
+There are other cache methods, such as `cache.readFragment`, `cache.writeFragment`, and `cache.writeData`, which you can learn about in our detailed [caching guide](/advanced/caching/) if you're curious.

 **Note**: The `update` function receives `cache` rather than `client` as its first parameter.
 This `cache` is typically an instance of `InMemoryCache`, as supplied to the `ApolloClient` constructor when the client was created.
 In case of the `update` function, when you call `cache.writeQuery`, the update internally calls `broadcastQueries`, so queries listening to the changes will update.
 However, this behavior of broadcasting changes after `cache.writeQuery` happens only with the `update` function.
 Anywhere else, `cache.writeQuery` would just write to the cache, and the changes would not be immediately broadcast to the view layer.
 To avoid this confusion, prefer `client.writeQuery` when writing to cache.

 The second argument to the update function is an object with a data property containing your mutation result.
-If you specify an [optimistic response](../features/optimistic-ui.html), your update function will be called twice: once with your optimistic result, and another time with your actual result.
+If you specify an [optimistic response](/features/optimistic-ui/), your update function will be called twice: once with your optimistic result, and another time with your actual result.
 You can use your mutation result to update the cache with `cache.writeQuery`.

 Now that we've learned about the update function, let's implement one for the `Mutation` component we just built!